-Note: In regards to ISO 9001:2015 8.2.2 a), i), statutory and regulatory requirements can include for example, compendial general requirements, including TSE/BSE, residual solvents, elemental impurities.
+Note: Regarding ISO 9001:2015 8.2.2 a), i), statutory and regulatory requirements can include for example, compendial general requirements, including TSE/BSE, residual solvents, elemental impurities.

-8.2.3 Review of the requirements for products and services
+8.2.3 Review of the requirements for products and services No additional requirements.